pachyderm/pachyderm/doc/enterprise/auth/auth.md

    * [Activating Access Control in the Dashboard](#activating-access-controls-with-the-dashboard)
    * [Activating Access Control in pachctl](#activating-access-controls-with-pachctl)

-However, before executing that command, we should decide on at least one user that will have admin privileges on the cluster.
-Pachyderm admins will be able to modify the scope of access for any non-admin users on the cluster.
-Pachyderm identifies all users by their GitHub usernames.

 ### Activating access controls with the dashboard